spoike/clientside-got-playground/README.md

 This is a brief NodeJS/Grunt starter project, or a simple bootstrap, for web developers who just want to start simple from scratch.
 No fluff, just start coding right away on HTML5/CSS and Javascript as soon as you clone the project!

+This version of the playground is using AngularJS and RequireJS as libraries for you to start up.

 ## How To Dev

 1. Install node w. npm